rrhew/rhew-lab/content/authors/sagarwal/_index.md

 # Is this the primary user of the site?
 superuser: false

-role: SPUR Undergradate Research (Spring 2025)
+role: "SPUR Undergradate Research (Spring 2025)"

 avatar_filename: sagarwal.jpg